wday0507/FPL-Portfolio-Optimisation/README.md

 ### Linear Regression ###

+I run a range of linear regression models for each position, testing different combinations of predictor variables while managing multicollinearity.
+A full breakdown of feature sets is available in the Jupyter notebook.
+The chart below compares the performance of some of these models alongside a simple baseline for each position.

-The chart below shows the average adjusted r^2 values of linear regression models across multiple seasons, segmented by player position and using various combinations of predictor variables.
-The results show the simplest model using total points from season 1 outperforms all others in predicting total points in season 2.
+The results show that the naive model, which uses total points from the previous season as the sole predictor, consistently outperforms all other models in predicting total points for the following season.

-This makes intuitive sense.
-Total points already aggregate key performance metrics such as goals, assists, minutes played, and clean sheets.
-Attempting to reconstruct it from its components adds noise without improving predictive power.
+Total points already embed key performance indicators like goals, assists, minutes played, and clean sheets.
+Trying to reconstruct it from its components introduces noise and degrades predictive performance.

-The challenge is similar to forecasting stock returns, it's extremely difficult, and meaningful signals often require proprietary or higher-quality data.
-In the context of FPL, historical total points appear to carry more predictive information than decomposing them into underlying metrics.
-Even derived features such as trends in form or minutes over time fail to improve out of sample performance.
+The challenge here is similar to forecasting stock returns, signals are weak, and useful predictive power is hard to extract without high quality data.
+In the context of FPL, previous total points carry more information than breaking them into individual stats or engineering additional features.
+Even models using trends in form or minutes fail to outperform the baseline out of sample.

 ![image](https://github.com/user-attachments/assets/41053617-37df-419d-adb1-156e72a3bacc)